 Even with as complicated as the Jones Act can be, one thing has always been very clear: any injured maritime worker is entitled to financial compensation for lost wages, loss of earning capacity, pain, suffering, and even medical costs.
 More than just income, the Jones Act provides for different financial needs that may arise after an injury.
-These needs are referred to as compensatory damages where appropriate.
+These needs are referred to as punitive damages where appropriate.

 - Bodily Injury

 - Inability to engage in social and recreational pursuits previously enjoyed

 These and other damages may lead to the awarding of additional punitive damages depending on the circumstances of your case.

 When are punitive damages awarded?